alhaymex/jedi-benchmark/README.md

 # 🧑‍⚖️ J.E.D.I. — Justice Emergence & Design Index

+## Warning
+This code is jancky and mostly written by AI and the entire test started from a joke

 The **J.E.D.I.
 Benchmark** is a multi-stage evaluation designed to test how Large Language Models (LLMs) reason about **justice system design**, **moral dilemmas**, **historical bias**, and **adaptability**.

 It runs **five structured stages**: